 Prior to lodging an application for registration, consideration should be given to:

-- what rules will apply to govern the company.
-This can generally be the replaceable rules from the Corporations Act (which means that the company does not require its own written constitution), a constitution or a combination of the two.
+- What rules will govern the company.
+This may be the replaceable rules from the Corporations Act (which means that the company does not require its own written constitution), a constitution or a combination of the two.